Thisun1997/Fusion_Network_For_Infant_Pose_Estimation/README.md

     4. The trained model will be available in the output folder.
 - To fine tune a model initialized with the weights of a fusion network fully trained using the SLP dataset:
     1. Locate the root folder of the codebase.
-    2. Intsall the dependencies available in [requitements.txt](requirements.txt).
+    2. Install the dependencies available in [requirements.txt](requirements.txt).
     3. Execute the following command to train a new model using the SLP dataset:
     `python main.py --modelConf config/HRposeFuseNetNewUnweighted_v2.conf --mod_src depth PM --fuse_stage n --fuse_type 'fuse_type' --ds_fd '/path/to/SLP_full_dataset'`.
     Possible options for ``fuse_stage`` and ``fuse_type`` are the same as above.